MorphiaOrg/morphia/docs/reference/content/guides/references.md

 {{% note %}}
 Before we go too much further, it's important to point that, regardless of the type of the references, they are fetched lazily.
 So if you multiple fields with referenced entities, they will not be fetched until you call `get()` on the `MorphiaReference`.
-If the type is a `Collection` or a `Map`, all the referenced entities are fetched and loaded via a single query.
-This saves on server round trips but does raise the risk of potential `OutOfMemoryError` problems.
+If the type is a `Collection` or a `Map`, all the referenced entities are fetched and loaded via a single query if possible.
+This saves on server round trips but does raise the risk of potential `OutOfMemoryError` problems if you load too many objects in to memory this way.
 {{% /note %}}

 A `Set` of references will look no different in the database than the `List` does.
 However, `Map`s of references are slightly more complicated.
-With the default, mapped collections being used, a `Map` would look something like this:
+A `Map` might look something like this:

 ```javascript
 > db.Author.find().pretty()